OpenSILEX/phis-docs-community/docs/experimental-organization.md

 Otherwise, if the appropriate unit is already register in Phis, then one only has to select it from the `Unit label` field, without clicking on the <span class="btn btn-success">**+**</span> green icon (or clicking on the <span class="btn btn-danger">**-**</span> red icon if the <span class="btn btn-success">**+**</span> green icon had previously been clicked on).

+In the tricky case of a variable presenting no unit (e.g. pH), it is advised to crete a new unit whose label would be : dimensionless_unit_*variable-name* (e.g. dimensionless_unit_pH).
+It matters in order not to use the same "unit" for every variable displaying a dimensionless unit.
+More on this topic on the [ontobee.org](http://www.ontobee.org/ontology/UO?iri=http://purl.obolibrary.org/obo/UO_0000196) website.

 ![existing-trait](img/create-variable_existing-unit.png)

 `Related References`.